Must Things to Do in Colombo

 Other great activities to do in Colombo to enjoy its nightlife is to visit restaurants like Ask For Fern for the lip-smacking Tamilian seafood and delicacies or party it out in clubs like Rhythm and Blues Nightclub which is one of the most popular clubs in Colombo.
 The young and energetic crowd will make you feel alive and make your evening very lively!

-Get your Kids at Dehiwala Zoological Garden
+Explore Dehiwala Zoological Garden

 Are you taking the little members of your family for your upcoming holiday tour and have not yet finalized the things to do in Colombo?
 Located just a snappy drive away from the main city, the National Zoological Garden of Sri Lanka aka the Dehiwala Zoological garden is a sprawling oasis of abounding flora and fauna that caters to your kid’s fancy.